Skip to main content

 Here's some advice that could save your life.

-When crossing with a wheeled device, cross at right angles to the track to avoid getting your wheels stuck in the train wheel gaps on the pathway.
+When crossing with a mobility aid, cross at right angles to the track to avoid getting your wheels stuck in the gaps on the tracks.
 The gaps are up to 7.5 centimetres wide.

-If you are crossing with a wheeled device or have vision impairment, consider travelling with a friend or carer when using pedestrian level crossings.
+If you are crossing with a mobility aid or have vision impairment, consider travelling with a friend or carer when using pedestrian level crossings.

 Trespassing